joanaBrit/tube-wise/client/README.md

 3. API Requests:
 - Use the fetch API or libraries like axios to make requests to your Node.js backend.
 4. User Registration/Login Forms:
-- Created a form for user to login.
+- Created a form for user to login and register.
 - inserted submit form data function to send data to the server.
-- Created handle Change and Submit.
+- created a folder called common in the middle of front end and back end to be able to use the error from the backend errors with the front end I exported the types.
-- Incerted a folder to be able to use the error from the backend errors with the front end.
+-

 ```Typescript